-Pete Buttigieg To Suspend Presidential Campaign
+'Mayor Pete' Departs: Buttigieg To Suspend Presidential Campaign

 Pete Buttigieg, the 38-year-old who rose from being mayor of a midsize Indiana city to mounting a serious presidential run, is set to suspend his bid for the White House, a senior campaign aide confirms to NPR.